Dieser Artikel ist auch verfügbar in: German

 Companies that provide secure collaboration tools put stringent measures in place to protect your data and ensure they’re operating in a way that’s compliant with the law.
 Some companies even encrypt your data to add another layer of security.

-All in all, a secure collaboration platform is one that you can use in the full confidence that your privacy and security are being taken seriously.
+All in all, a secure collaboration platform is one that you can use in full confidence that your privacy and security are being taken seriously.

 Why do companies need secure collaboration software?